 “Don’t mention it.
 Just you and my brother come on down to breakfast so that we can eat!” she says as she trots out of the room.
 Christian comes out of the bathroom with toothbrush in hand.

-“I’m going to take a quick shower, Babe,” I say and he nods.
+“I’m going to take a quick shower, babe,” I say and he nods.
 I grab two of the clean towels that Grace left and get in a hot shower.
-Oh, I love hot showers—they wash away all of the trouble of the day!
-I have lathered up and I am rinsing the last of Christian’s shampoo from my hair when I feel a cold draft and then strong hands turning me around and pushing me against the shower wall.
+Oh, I love hot showers—they wash away all the trouble of the day!
+I’ve lathered up and I’m rinsing the last of Christian’s shampoo from my hair when I feel a cold draft and then strong hands turning me around and pushing me against the shower wall.

 “Christian!”
 I gasp.
-He’s standing there in all of his naked glory, his member at full attention.
+He’s standing there in all his naked glory, his member at full attention.

 “‘Oui, monsieur?’” he says in that voice.
 Why would he use that voice with me here?
 I’m a cornered rat, my knees are getting weak, and there’s nowhere to sit!

 “Oui, monsieur,” I breathe and he pounces before I get the words out of my mouth.